pure-data/externals-howto/README.rst

       return (void *)x;
     }

-The constructor-method has one argument of type ``t_floatarg`` as declared in the setup-routine by ``class_new``.
+The constructor method has one argument of type ``t_floatarg`` as declared in the setup function by ``class_new``.
 This argument is used to initialise the counter.

-A new outlet is created with the function ``outlet_new``.
-The first argument is a pointer to the interna of the object the new outlet is created for.
+A new outlet is created with function ``outlet_new``.
+The first argument is a pointer to the internals of the object the new outlet is created for.

-The second argument is a symbolic description of the outlet-type.
+The second argument is a symbolic description of the outlet type.
 Since out counter should output numeric values it is of type “float”.

-``outlet_new`` returns a pointer to the new outlet and saves this very pointer in the ``t_object``-variable ``x_obj.ob_outlet``.
+``outlet_new`` returns a pointer to the new outlet and saves this very pointer in the ``t_object`` variable ``x_obj.ob_outlet``.
 If only one outlet is used, the pointer need not additionally be stored in the data space.
-If more than one outlets are used, the pointers have to be stored in the data space, because the ``t_object``-variable can only hold one outlet pointer.
+If more than one outlets are used, the pointers must be stored in the data space, because the ``t_object`` variable can only hold one outlet pointer.

 the counter method
 ------------------

-When triggered, the counter value should be sent to the outlet and afterwards be incremented by 1.
+When triggered, the counter's value should be sent to the outlet and afterwards be incremented by 1.

 ::